 We evaluate FORMS by modeling a product-line of networked logging applications based on contemporary, widely used communication middleware such as ACE [11].
-ACE is a free, open-source, platform-independent, highly configurable, object-oriented (OO) framework that implements many core patterns for concurrent communication in software.
-It enables developing product variants using various types of communication paradigms such as client-server, peer-to-peer, event-based, publish-subscribe, etc. Within each paradigm it supports various models of computation (MoC) which are highly configurable for different QoS requirements.
-We have designed the networked logging product-line servers based on the client-server paradigm with individual models conforming to various MoCs including iterative, reactive, thread-per-connection (TPC), real-time thread-per-connection (RT-TPC) and process-per-connection (PPC).
-Each product variant may in turn have different QoS requirements for event demultiplexing and event handler dispatching, signal handling, service initialization, interprocess communication, shared memory management, message routing, dynamic (re)configuration of distributed services, concurrent execution and synchronization.
+ACE is a free, open-source, platform-independent, highly configurable, object-oriented (OO) framework that implements many core patterns for concurrent communication software.
+It enables developing product variants using various types of communication paradigms such as client-server, peer-to-peer, eventbased, and publish-subscribe.
+Within each paradigm it supports various models of computation (MoC) which are highly configurable for different QoS requirements.

+The candidate product-line we have chosen is based on the client-server paradigm with individual models conforming to various MoCs including simple, iterative, reactive, Thread-perconnection (TPC), real-time thread-per-connection (RT-TPC) and process-per-connection (PPC).